 You are at the park with your kids, enjoying the summer weather.
 In the distance, you hear the sound of an ice cream truck and your kids turn to you with pleading eyes.
 You start to think that you could really go for an ice cream right now, too.
 With little ones in tow, you head to the street corner to meet the ice cream truck.
 You choose to go for an old favorite, one of those red, white, and blue popsicles.
 You peel back the wrapper and take a bite.
 Immediately you realize your mistake, as your front teeth begin throbbing with pain.
 What’s going on?
 Did you lose your ability to take bites out of ice cream and you are destined to spend the rest of your life simply licking it?
 Do you need to make an appointment with your dentist?
 Keep reading, because, in today’s blog, we’re going to discuss everything you need to know about toothaches and help you decide when you need to see a dentist about a toothache.

 But first, if you’re here because you are actively experiencing a severe toothache, please do not hesitate to get in touch with our dental clinic.
-We would be happy to see you at any of our three dental locations — our Eatontown dentist office, Seaview Dental; our Jackson dentist office, Century Dental; and our Pine Beach dentist office, Century Dental East.
+We would be happy to see you at either of our two dental locations — our Eatontown dentist office, Seaview Dental or our Jackson dentist office, Century Dental.

 - Cold And Heat Sensitivity: We already touched on this one above, and it is one of the most common reasons for temporary toothaches.
 For most people, the layer of enamel covering our teeth helps protect them from sensitivity to hot and cold foods and drinks.
 However, once that enamel wears down — which it does naturally overtime — you might experience pain, aching, or throbbing when drinking hot soup or taking a bite out of ice cream.
 This is because the tooth nerve, which is responsible for sending pain signals, is closer to the surface or may be exposed entirely.
 This is especially likely to occur on your front teeth, where the enamel is thinner.
 We suggest using a toothpaste designed for sensitive teeth.
 If that doesn’t help or the pain gets worse or does not dissipate after a few seconds, either mention it at your next appointment or give us a call and we’d be happy to see you.